 When I took care of the first bumblefoot infection in our flock, I read as much as I could.
 Most of the information available at the time, recommended a type of surgical procedure using a scalpel to cut into the foot and remove the core of infection.
 Many in the chicken community still recommend this approach and avian veterinarians if you can find one, will use this approach.

 Other chicken websites and chicken caretakers began to treat the infection with out using invasive techniques involving surgery and were having good results.
 As we often do, I took what I thought were the best parts of each method and have a method that works and that I am comfortable using.
 Fortunately, bumblefoot infections in my flock are not all that frequent.
 But I have had success using either method.
 The non-surgical approach is much easier for most people to stomach though, so I will describe that here.

 The first clue that something is wrong may come from observing your chicken’s behavior.
 Often the chicken will be hesitant to walk on the affected leg and foot.
 It may hold the foot up off the ground or stay hunkered down on the ground.
 Upon lifting the chicken up and looking at the bottom of the foot, this may be what you see.
 An obvious sore or abscess that has formed on the bottom of the foot.

 When working with a bumble foot infection it is a good idea to wear disposable exam gloves.

 First you should gather up your supplies for treating the infection.

 Here’s what I use:

-Triple antibiotic ointment, (make sure it is the kind with NO pain reliever in it)
+- Triple antibiotic ointment (make sure it is the kind with NO pain reliever added)